 I’m interested in advertising on your website.

 Sorry, we don't host third-party content or adverts on our website.

 I work in the charity sector and I would like your advice on how to engage with the games industry.

-It’s because of SpecialEffect’s special relevance to both the games industry and their communities, built up over many years, that has made us such an attractive charity partner.
+It's our special relevance to both the games industry and their communities, built up over many years, that has made us such an attractive charity partner.
 Unfortunately, therefore, there is no general advice that we can give to other charities, nor are we able to provide introductions to the games industry.